packetcatcha-blip/icy-flower-c586/sellersco-worker/OWASP_RANGE_COMPLETE.md

 ↓
 Sees 10 risk cards with prevalence chart
 ↓
-Clicks "🛡️ OWASP Range" from any Nexum page
+Clicks "🛡️ OWASP Range" from any Company page
 ```

 **2. Learn About Risk**